 Removing things that make noise from the room you're recording in will help the quality of your podcasts also:

-• Use long cabling and move your computer out of the room • Unplug the fridge during the time you're recording • Turn off the air conditioner and furnace during the time you're recording • Record during quite times outside of your house or apartment • Invest in AC line conditioner to ensure the electricity running your audio equipment is clean and quiet. (lights and appliances contaminate electricity from the wall with audible noise) • Make sure all you audio cables are running parallel to themselves to avid RF build up • Remove jewellery • Make sure everyone's phones are on silent (even your guest calling remotely)
+• Use long cabling to move your computer outside the room your recording in. • Unplug the fridge during the time you're recording. • Turn off the air conditioner and furnace during the time you're recording. • Record during quite times outside of your house or apartment. • Invest in AC line conditioner to ensure the electricity running your audio equipment is clean and quiet (lights and appliances contaminate electricity, from the wall, with audible noise). • Make sure all your audio cables are running parallel to themselves to avoid RF build up • Remove jewelry and/or anything that may generate noise, from you person. • Make sure everyone's phones are on silent (even your guest calling remotely)

 Before looking at equipment, it is best practice to decide where you'll be recording and then taking the appropriate measures to make sure your equipment will perform at it's best.

 An audio interface is a piece of hardware that expands and improves the sonic capabilities of a computer.
-Some audio interfaces give you the ability to connect professional microphones, instruments and other kinds of signals to a computer, and output a variety of signals as well.
+Some audio interfaces give you the ability to connect professional microphones, instruments and other kinds of signals to a computer, and allows you to output a variety of signals, as well.
 The audio interface will connect to your computer via a USB cable.
-You'll then have to open your audio editing software and set it up to work with the interface. (more on audio editing software later).
+You'll then have to open your audio editing software and set it up to work with the interface (more on audio editing software later).
 You need 1 channel and 1 mic per person.

-If you need the ability to record an episode while you're on the road and travelling, look at the Zoom H series handheld recorders.
-They can also double as your interface as they have mic channel inputs and connect to your computer.
+If you need the ability to record an episode while you're travelling, or on the road, look at the Zoom H series handheld recorder.
+It can also double as an interface since it has mic inputs and will connect to your computer.
 If you have one these, you won't need the U-Phoria interface suggested above.

 *Both suggested interfaces are also available in 2 channel models.
 You may want to choose a different model depending on how many people will be recording at once.

 Shure SM58: Of the many types of microphones available, dynamic microphones will be you best bang for your buck.
 The Shure SM58 is a classic, high quality, rugged mic.
-You'll need to make sure you have 1 mic per person recording and each mic will be plugged into it's own input on the audio interface.
+You'll need to make sure you have 1 mic (and cable) for each person recording and both mic's will be plugged into it's own input on the audio interface.

-Pop Filter: You will also need a pop filter for your microphone to avoid loud bass frequencies caused by wind from when you say words with "P" and "B".
+Pop Filter: You will also need a pop filter for your microphones.
+They cancel out loud bass frequencies caused by wind that is created when you say words with "P" and "B".